 Monitor complete blood cell counts periodically during treatment.
-This should be done as per clinical judgment but not less frequently than prescribing information for background therapies.
+This should be done as per clinical judgment but not less frequently than as prescribed in the Data Sheet for background therapies.
 Monitor patients with neutropenia for signs of infection.
 DARZALEX dose delay may be required to allow recovery of blood cell counts.
 No dose reduction of DARZALEX is recommended.
 Consider supportive care with transfusions or growth factors.